 Suzuki Program

-(For comparison of Suzuki and traditional approaches, please see bottom of page.)
+(For a comparison of Suzuki and traditional approaches, please scroll to the bottom of this page.)

 We offer Suzuki instruction in violin, viola, cello, piano, flute and guitar, for students age 3 and up.
 We have several registered Suzuki teachers, offering Suzuki violin/viola instruction up to Book 8, Suzuki piano instruction up to book 4, Suzuki guitar up to book 3, and Suzuki cello and flute instruction up to book 2.